The Facts of Life (TV series): The Facts of Life Reunion

 The Facts of Life Reunion, a two-hour TV movie reunion aired on ABC November 18, 2001, in which Mrs. Garrett and the girls are reunited in Peekskill, New York, for the Thanksgiving holiday.
 It occasionally aired in the United States on ABC Family.
-Nancy McKeon (Jo) did not appear in the movie; her character's absence is explained as being on assignment as a police officer.
+Nancy McKeon (Jo) did not appear in the movie due to scheduling conflicts with her then-TV series, The Division; her character's absence is explained as being on assignment as a police officer.

 Syndication

 NBC aired daytime reruns of The Facts of Life from December 13, 1982 until June 28, 1985 at 10 a.m. (and later noon) on the daytime schedule.
 Episodes aired on television stations nationwide from September 15, 1986 to September 10, 1993, then aired on the USA Network on and off from September 13, 1993 to September 11, 1998.
-In August 1994, the network celebrated the show's 15th anniversary with a day-long marathon of 14 episodes featuring new interviews with Rae, Whelchel and Cohn.
+In August 1994, the network celebrated the show's 15th anniversary with a day-long marathon of 14 episodes featuring new interviews with Rae, Weichel and Cohn.
 Episodes aired on Nick at Nite from September 4, 2000 to June 28, 2001, although the network did not air certain episodes that contained highly mature content during primetime (including the first-season episode "Dope"), instead opting to air episodes with more serious topics at late night/early morning times.
 TV Land aired 48 hours of The Facts of Life episodes on its "Fandemonium Marathon Weekend" on November 17–19, 2001.
 The Hallmark Channel aired The Facts of Life from July 1 to November 1, 2002.
 Episodes were available on Comcast's Video-On-Demand service from August 8, 2005 to July 31, 2006 and again from the August 6, 2007 until Tube Time's shutdown date on December 31, 2009.
 On July 16, 2008 full episodes and short "minisodes" of The Facts of Life became available online via Hulu.
 On March 12, 2012, TeenNick added the series to their morning lineup; however, the series' addition to the channel was short-lived, as it left the schedule on April 3, 2012.
-The series premiered on The Hub on April 2, 2012, where it rerun until March 22, 2013 and later moved to Logo TV.
-Most recently, Antenna TV started airing The Facts of Life on January 2, 2020.
-The series also airs on Logo TV in various time slots.
-As of March 2022, the series has also been airing in daily blocks and on Saturdays in day long marathons on the GAC Family cable network.
+The series premiered on The Hub on April 2, 2012, where it rerun until March 22, 2013 and later moved to Logo TV, airing it in random timeslots.
+In 2017, Facts aired on MeTV, alongside its parent show Diff'rent Strokes until they were both removed in late 2019.
+Antenna TV started airing The Facts of Life on January 2, 2020, before it later moved to sister station Rewind TV when it launched on September 1, 2021.
+It later returned to Antenna in January 2024, currently airing weekdays at 2:00 & 2:30 p.m.
+EST. As of March 2022, the series has also been airing in daily blocks and on Saturdays in day long marathons on the GAC Family (later Great American Family) cable network.
+Also as of March 30, 2023, seasons one through nine are currently available on Tubi.